angular/angular/adev/src/content/tutorials/learn-angular/steps/24-create-a-pipe/README.md

 You can create custom pipes in Angular to fit your data transformation needs.

-In this activity you will create a custom pipe and use it in your template.
+In this activity, you will create a custom pipe and use it in your template.

 <hr>